What is a healthcare benefit allowance?

 Here's how it works:

-- Employers decide on a monthly allowance that they'll make available to employees.
-This is how much you’ll set aside for medical expense reimbursement.
+- Employers decide the monthly allowance that they'll offer to employees.
+This is how much you set aside for medical expense reimbursement.

-- Employees make healthcare purchases using their own money.
-They then submit receipts to their employers for reimbursement.
+- Employees pay for their health insurance and health services using their own money.
+Then, they submit receipts to their employer or HRA administrator, such as PeopleKeep, for reimbursement.

 - Employers approve eligible expenses and reimburse employees up to their set allowance amount.